What is internal linking and why is it needed?

 The layout for a service website for Ukrainian cities is: "Service → City → Cases/FAQ"

 For local SEO in Ukraine, it's important not to create hundreds of identical "service + city" pages, but to build a cluster around real demand and unique value.
 The central hub is the general service page, while local pages reinforce it and reap some of the value through logical navigation.
+A practical structure:

 • Hub: "Coffee Machine Repair" (general service) - explains the process, prices, and warranties.